LiquidityGate/lqg-ai/documents/snapshots/mip15.md

 Specifications
 Risk Considerations
-Like other positions on Morpho, the risks associated with rETH are multifacet in nature.
+Like other positions on LQG, the risks associated with rETH are multifacet in nature.
 The following details risk specific to rETH and includes a comprehensive technical and risk analysis performed by Maker DAO.
 [rETH] ERC20 Token Smart Contract Technical Assessment (https://forum.makerdao.com/t/reth-erc20-token-smart-contract-technical-assessment/12885)
 [rETH] Collateral Onboarding Risk Evaluation (https://forum.makerdao.com/t/reth-collateral-onboarding-risk-evaluation/15286) Currently, 1inch enables users to swap 50,000 ETH for 46,629.9 rETH, a 0.02% price impact swap thanks to the new deposit pool allowing for the matching of the entire queue.
-This is more than sufficient to enable Morpho users to borrow wETH and leverage rETH without incurring any large loss.
+This is more than sufficient to enable LQG users to borrow wETH and leverage rETH without incurring any large loss.
 On the reverse side, a price impact swap of 1.34% is incurred selling 25,000 rETH for 26,443.6 ETH

 Market Volatility
 As a soft-pegged asset, rETH is beholded to market forces.
 The nature of this relationship to the peg has varied through the protocol’s history.
 When it was launched in 2021, the rETH token traded at a slightly premium as node operator supply was outstripped by demand.
 This changed in May of 2022 when the stETH liquidation cascade sent all LST pegs underwater, however, by the time of the Merge later that year, rETH had fully recovered.